Risk-consistency of cross-validation with lasso-type procedures: Introduction

-The literature contains numerous results regarding the statistical properties of the lasso, and, while it is beyond the scope of this paper to give a complete picture, we highlight some here.
-Early results about the asymptotic distribution of the lasso solution are shown in \citet{FuKnight2000} under the assumption that the sample covariance matrix has a nonnegative definite limit and $p$ is fixed.
-Many authors have investigated model selection properties of the lasso---showing that when the best predicting model is linear and sparse (i.e., the response is only a function of a handful of predictors) the lasso will tend to asymptotically recover those predictors. \citet{DonohoElad2006,MeinshausenBuhlmann2006,MeinshausenYu2009, Wainwright,ZhaoYu2006} and \citet{Zou2006} have all considered this setting under sparsity and various ``irrepresentability'' conditions which ensure that the relevant predictors are not too highly correlated with irrelevant ones. \citet{bickel2009simultaneous} analyze the lasso and the Dantzig selector \citep{CandesTao2007} under restricted eigenvalue conditions with an oracle tuning parameter.
-Finally, \citet{BelloniChernozhukov2014} develop results for a related method, the $\sqrt{\mbox{lasso}}$ with heteroscedastic noise and oracle tuning parameter.
+The literature contains numerous results regarding the statistical properties of the lasso, and, while it is beyond the scope of this paper to give a complete literature review, we highlight some of these results here.
+Early results about the asymptotic distribution of the lasso solution are shown in \citet*{FuKnight2000} under the assumption that the sample covariance matrix has a nonnegative definite limit and $p$ is fixed.
+Many authors \citep*[e.g.][]{DonohoElad2006,MeinshausenBuhlmann2006,MeinshausenYu2009, Wainwright,ZhaoYu2006,Zou2006} have investigated model selection properties of the lasso---showing that when the best predicting model is linear and sparse, the lasso will tend to asymptotically recover those predictors.
+The literature has considered this setting under various ``irrepresentability'' conditions which ensure that the relevant predictors are not too highly correlated with irrelevant ones. \citet*{bickel2009simultaneous} analyze the lasso and the Dantzig selector \citep*{CandesTao2007} under restricted eigenvalue conditions with an oracle tuning parameter.
+Finally, \citet*{BelloniChernozhukov2014} develop results for a related method, the square-root lasso, with heteroscedastic noise and oracle tuning parameter.

-Theoretical results such as these and others, depend critically on the choice of tuning parameters and are typically of the form: if $t = t_n$ is such that $t_n = o(\gamma_n)$ for some rate $\gamma_n$, such as $\gamma_n = (n/\log p )^{1/4}$, then $\betat{t_n}$ possesses some desired behavior (correct model selection, risk consistency, sign consistency, et cetera).
+Theoretical results such as these and others, depend critically on the choice of tuning parameters and are typically of the form: if $t = t_n = o(n/\log p )^{1/4}$, then $\betat{t_n}$ possesses some desired behavior (correct model selection, risk consistency, sign consistency, et cetera).
 However comforting results of this type are, this theoretical guidance says little about the properties of the lasso when the tuning parameter is chosen in a data-dependent way.